ahreenn/AgeGenderRace_CNN/README.md

 # AgeGenderRace_CNN

-This is a multi-classification project that aims to classify a person's age, gender and race based on their photo.
-The base model used was CNN.
+This is a multi-classification project that aims to classify a person's age, gender and race based on their photo using CNN.
+Some difficulties were encountered when creating the final "Predict Model.py" to merge all three models together in the coding aspect.
+After injecting external images into the model, the final results were more promising on age and gender - however, the model seems to predict race quite inaccurately - perhaps due to the photos being transformed into greyscale.

-Files included:
+# Files included:
 - age_output
 - gender_output
 - race_output